 IMMOBILISATION When the emergency situation involves possible fractured limbs, then temporary immobilisation of the damaged area will reduce suffering in the bird and will minimise further damage to the fracture site.
 A bird flapping a broken wing or trying to run on a broken leg will tear soft tissues like muscles, nerves, blood vessels and tendons, which may mean that damage that could otherwise have been repaired becomes un-saveable because of such subsequent injury.
 Birds of prey or waterfowl that have flown into powerlines or fences; small birds attacked by larger birds or family pets; or road accident casualties, will all benefit from simply being wrapped in a towel, blanket, or jacket.
 Small birds may be placed in a box padded with towelling or tissues.
-Wings may be temporarily taped together at their tips and around the shoulders with masking tape or cohesive bandage.
+Wings may be temporarily taped together at their tips and around the shoulders with masking tape or Vetrap.
 Canvas carrying bags are available for large waterfowl like swans and geese.
 Garment sleeves, socks or tights also make useful temporary immobilisers.

-CONTROL OF HAEMORRHAGE A common emergency situation is the bird that is bleeding from a torn claw, a broken beak tip, or a damaged blood feather.
+CONTROL OF HAEMORRHAGE A common emergency phone call I get is the bird that is bleeding from a torn claw, a broken beak tip, or a damaged blood feather.
 All of these parts may be damaged in play, fighting, panic flapping, or by owners trying to clip their own birds’ beaks and claws.
 Each of these areas bleeds profusely, and the blood tends to be splattered liberally around, making the whole situation look much worse.
 My advice for beaks and claws is firstly to apply something that will aid clotting.
-In a veterinary clinic we would use Potassium Permanganate or Ferric Chloride, but at home you can use cornflour, plain flour, plain talcum powder, soap, or dry tissue or cotton wool.
+In the clinic we used Potassium Permanganate or Ferric Chloride, but at home you can use cornflour, plain flour, plain talcum powder, soap, or dry tissue or cotton wool.
 All of these will encourage the clotting process.
 In the case of the bleeding blood feather, the best answer is to pull it out – grasp the feather at the base between finger and thumb, give a quick twist and pull, and the feather will easily come out.
 The supplying blood vessel will recoil and retract like a rubber band, sealing the blood source immediately, and a new feather will grow in the follicle within a few weeks.
 If you cannot bring yourself to do this, then use one of the above anti-coagulants as a temporary measure, but get the feather professionally removed as soon as possible afterwards, otherwise the bird will pick at the scab or flap around and set off the bleeding again.

 Having controlled the haemorrhage, the bird should then be kept quiet and still: draw the curtains, cover the cage, and turn the lights down to encourage rest.
 All the time the bird is active, further haemorrhage is stimulated.
 Offer sweetened water (see above) to compensate for the shock and blood loss.

 SPECIFIC MEDICATION is required for shock, pain relief, and possible infection.
 Most of these will be administered by your veterinarian, but at home you can usefully control pain by using baby-strength Calpol, which is quite safe and effective for birds.
 Something the size of a canary may be given one drop every 4 – 6 hours, an African Grey will take 4-5 drops at the same frequency, and a Macaw 6-10 drops.
-Vets will usually use Meloxicam (Metacam) or Carprofen (Rimadyl).
+Vets will usually use Meloxicam (Metacam or equivalent) or Carprofen (Rimadyl).
 You may well have these in the house if you have dogs and cats on this medication, but take the advice of your avian vet for the dose rate in birds.